 Equality Theme: People in Orkney have the opportunity to fulfil their potential throughout their life.
-We have tackled the significant inequalities in Scottish society.
-Links to Mational We realise our full economic potential with more and better employment opportunities for our people.
-Links to National We are better educated, more skilled and are more successful, renowned for our research and innovation.
-Outcomes: Our young people are successful learners, confident individuals, effective contributors and responsible citizens.
-Links to Local TOP Priorities: Strong Communities, Outcomes: OIC Priorities: Thriving Communities, Quality of Life.
+Links to National We have tackled the significant inequalities in Scottish society.
+We realise our full economic potential with more and better employment opportunities for our people.
+Outcomes: We are better educated, more skilled and are more successful, renowned for our research and innovation.
+Our young people are successful learners, confident individuals, effective contributors and responsible citizens.
+Links to Local Outcomes: TOP Priorities: Strong Communities, OIC Priorities: Thriving Communities, Quality of Life.
 Other Links: Children and Young People Act (Scotland) 2014 - improving the rights of children and young people.

-Context: What we are planning to do: What is its intended outcome?
-Who will do it?
-Will additional resources be required?
-When will it happen?
-How will we recognise success?
-How does this meet the General Duty?
+796 Context: What we are What is its Who will Will additional When will it How will we How does this planning to do: intended do it? resources be happen? recognise meet the outcome? required? success?
+General Duty?
 Is Scotland Carry out an There will be an Head of Utilise existing Baseline of Eliminate Fairer?
 (2015) audit of existing increased number Education. resources. number of work discrimination highlighted an work experience of people with experience and advance increase in age- placements, disabilities placements, equality of related modern experiencing better modern apprentice opportunity for: employment apprenticeships opportunities to roles and graduate gaps and and graduate access sustainable traineeships by Age and unemployment traineeships by employment. protected Disability. rates for those protected characteristic. with disabilities. characteristic.
+National figures Work with for Modern stakeholders to Apprenticeships promote and